Social distancing measures continue to be necessary for protection of the public during this challenging time.

 We are continuing to offer online professional development to serve our members’ learning needs; our programming has included webinars offered in partnership with the CASW and open to their members across Canada, interactive workshops that require live participation, and free events open to the public.
-We are also planning a conference and annual general meeting that will be held online May 14-15, 2021.
-All College events will be posted on our website, and announcements will be included in the member newsletter.
+All College events will be posted on our website, and announcements will be distributed in the member newsletter.

 The CASW has a robust collection of online resources for professional development.
 Members of our College have free access to all of their webinars, their online journal, and a full-text journal database.
 Visit the CASW website to learn more.